Brobzi/BroBuild/README.md

 > Validates a found discord token and then sends it to your discord webhook
 >
 > Sends all files to your discord webhook in beautiful embeds and a structured zip file
+>
+> File Pumper, modify the default stub size (default is 7mb) up to 20 gbs

 <a id="screenshot"></a>